fmalvicino/Getting-Cleaning/README.md

 # Getting-Cleaning Data
 ## Readme file.
 "How run_analysis.R works"

 run_analysis.R (raR) uses 6 libraries (reshape2, data.table, plyr, dplyr, tidyr, stringr).
-If any of them has not been installed, it might be added using "install.packages()" in R.
+If any of them has not been installed, it might be added using "install.packages()" in R. There is a commentary as an example at the beginning of the script

 To run this script, the working directory must be set at "C:/.../getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset/" This project also has a Code Book with details on variables.